 What Happened in the Last Human Capital Priorities Draws

-For the past four draws, this stream has targeted EE candidates that have the perfect credentials to work in the country.
+For the past four draws, this stream has targeted Express Entry candidates who have the perfect credentials to work in Canada, specifically in Ontario's province.
 Three of these draws focused on applicants who had a valid Ontario job offer, while the last focused on candidates who were proficient in French.

 This means that certain criteria for each draw can change according to the needs of the province, so always be aware.